 - Toronto industrialist Sir Henry Mill Pallatt built Casa Loma in Ontario.

-For more information about castles, check out the links on the next page.
+For more information about castles, check out the links below.